andreivt/zustand-global-store/README.md

 }
 ```

-Making use of `useStatelessStore` hook does not cause a rerender on each store state update and its purpose is to be used only when we need to access a store methods.
+Making use of `useStatelessStore` hook does not cause a rerender on each store state update and its purpose is to be used only when we need to access store methods.
 On the other hand, `useStatefullStore` accepts as second argument an array of the store properties on which zustand will trigger a rerender.